pydy/pydy/docs/examples/rattleback.rst

                                     x2.diff(t): ux2,
                                     x3.diff(t): ux3})

-Print some information about the equations of motion
+Print some information about the equations of motion.

 .. jupyter-execute::